LukeGrahamLandry/franca/README.md

 - no seperate build system language. write a program that builds your program
 - cross compilation and reproducible builds

+> an ad hoc, informally-specified, bug-ridden, slow implementation of half of Common Lisp.

 ## Backends

 - **fully self hosted**: only supports macos. generates native executables (we don't depend on an assembler, linker, or xcode-codesign).